QuTech-Delft/imsep/docs/code-quality/index.md

             return sum([student["grade"] for student in students]) / len(students)
         ```

+    The next example shows a case where separate lines would have improved readability compared to the summarised lambda version.

     !!! failure "Incomprehensible one-liner"

         ```python
         def get_unique_even_cubed_double_of_positive_numbers(numbers):
             return list(map(lambda x: round(x**3, 2), filter(lambda x: x % 2 == 0, set(map(lambda y: y * 3, [i for i in numbers if i > 0])))))
         ```

-    The previous example shows a case where separate lines would have improved readability.

-    !!! info "Question"
+    !!! tip "Question"

         What should the previous function return with an input of `[1, 2, 3]`?

-        ??? question "Answer"
+        ??? info "Answer"

             Don't attempt to understand this code, life is too short!
 Make a respectiful comment to the developer about the code style instead.